These carrot cake cupcakes are super moist and seriously easy to make! With simple, every day ingredients, you can't go wrong!

 - Place into the oven on the middle rack and bake for 30-40 minutes or until a toothpick comes out dry.

-- Cool completely (2+ hours) before adding any frosting or icing.
+- Cool completely (2+ hours) before adding any frosting or icing.1 recipe vegan buttercream frosting

-- For Gluten-free - Replace with all purpose GF flour
+- For Gluten-free - Replace with all purpose GF flour.
+I have not tested this, so please let me know if you have success.

 - Allow cupcakes to cool for 2 hours or more before frosting.